KR1470R/google-meet-visitor/README.md

 ***OUTPUT_RECORD_TAB*** - custom path of output records.
 By default is `dist/records/` in the root.

 ## Run
+‼️Before running visitor, ensure that you have signed in your account.‼️ ⚠️It might ask you to login again to ensure that it's you, but visitor will recognize and give you 5 minutes to input password.
 Just go to the root directory of the google-meet-visitor and type the command:

     npm run make # build the program, run after every changes you made in the project.